DMRetriever: A Family of Models for Improved Text Retrieval in Disaster Management: Experiment Results and Analyses

-\paragraph{Ablations on Pre-training} Adaptation to bidirectional attention is vital for decoder-only backbones, yielding a significant performance improvement (Figure~\ref{fig:train_stage_p2}b) with up to 2.7 points improvement (596M variant).
+Adaptation to bidirectional attention is vital for decoder-only backbones, yielding a significant performance improvement (Figure~\ref{fig:train_stage_p2}b) with up to 2.7 points improvement (596M variant).
 This indicates that bidirectional attention could yield more effective embeddings than causal attention, as it allows model to capture knowledge from future tokens \citep{lee2024nv}.

 Contrastive pre-training is crucial for effective domain knowledge adaptation, especially for smaller models, yielding robust initialization for retrieval tasks (Figure~\ref{fig:train_stage_p2}c).
 The performance gains, however, decrease with increasing model size, as larger models may already possess the capacity to capture domain knowledge \citep{xu2024bmretriever}.